Exodus 33

 7And Moses took the tabernacle, and pitched it without the camp, afar off from the camp, and called it the Tabernacle of the congregation.
 And it came to pass, that every one which sought the LORD went out unto the tabernacle of the congregation, which was without the camp.

-8And it came to pass, when Moses went out unto the tabernacle, that all the people rose up, and stood every man at his tent door, and looked after Moses, until he was gone into the tabernacle.
+8And it came to pass, when Moses went out unto the tabernacle, that all the people rose up every man at his tent door, and looked after Moses, until he was gone into the tabernacle.

-9And it came to pass, as Moses entered into the tabernacle, the cloudy pillar descended, and stood at the door of the tabernacle, and the Lord talked with Moses.
+9And it came to pass, as Moses entered into the tabernacle, the cloud descended, and stood at the door of the tabernacle, and the LORD talked with Moses.

 12And Moses said unto the LORD, See, thou sayest unto me, Bring up this people: and thou hast not let me know whom thou wilt send with me.
 Yet thou hast said, I know thee by name, and thou hast also found grace in my sight.